keggster101020/Repo-Rover/README.md

 ### Check that you have Python installed
 To check whether or not you have [Python](https://www.python.org/) installed type the following command in your Terminal/Command Prompt.
+Our system has been tested on Python version 2.7.9 and Python 3.4.3.

 ```
 # Python Verion